codsen/codsen/packages/ast-monkey/README.md

 ### .find()

-Method `monkey.find()` can search objects by key or by value or by both and return the indexes path to an each finding.
+Method `find()` can search objects by key or by value or by both and return the indexes path to an each finding.

 ---